Tom-H2oThermo/Tom-H2oThermo.github.io/examples.md

 has_toc: false
 ---

-The H2oThermo Excel Add-In has extensive capabilities for all the water and steam thermodynamic and transport properties.
+The H2oThermo Thermodynamic Properties for Excel Add-In has extensive capabilities for all the water and steam thermodynamic and transport properties.
 The following pages are graphical examples of what can be done with the program.

 - [Evaporative Cooling](/examples/evaporative-cooling/)
 - [Temperature Entropy Diagram](/examples/temperature-entropy-diagram/)